hpfast/webmapping_for_beginners_wiki/Leaflet-step-1.md

 For a real map you need a base layer.
 This is the background of your map made out of png tiles, which are quick to load!

-:white_check_mark: Put the following script in the body and save your index.html file.
+ :arrow_forward: Put the following script in the body and save your index.html file.

 ``` js
 <script>